markmanx/isoflow/README.md

 ## CodeSandbox
 Demo the latest version of Isoflow on [CodeSandbox](https://codesandbox.io/p/sandbox/github/markmanx/isoflow).
 The sandbox will always be synced with the `main` branch on the Github repo, and also includes the latest version of the developer documentation.

+## Using Isoflow commercially?
+Isoflow is free to use for personal and commercial projects.
+If you're using Isoflow commercially, please consider sponsoring the project (please get in touch).

 ## Contributing
 - Isoflow is actively being worked on.
 Missing something or found a bug?
 Report it [here](https://github.com/markmanx/isoflow/issues) or join our [Discord server](https://discord.gg/QYPkvZth7D).
 - Want to contribute?
 See [good first issues](https://github.com/markmanx/isoflow/contribute).